 For dessert, don’t forget the Liege Waffle.
 Its brioche dough is sweet and great even without the homemade whipped cream and strawberries on top.

 2. Regal Eagle Smokehouse: Craft Drafts & Barbecue (American Adventure)

 Honestly, what took Disney so long to get a respectable BBQ quick service in the American Adventure pavilion?
 At this point, the only thing that matters is that it’s here and that the Regal Eagle Smokehouse is a must-visit for just about every family.

 All of the menu items here are strong and provide a good tour of American BBQ for international visitors.
-Expect to find classic options such as BBQ ribs, brisket, smoked pork butt, and smoked chicken.
+Expect to find classic options such as BBQ ribs, brisket, and smoked chicken.
 All of the items are big to huge and come with garlic Texas toast and another side.